 The eye and the ear: a short analysis of the direct object, the indirect object, and the object of the preposition

-This post will not cover in detail issues relating to the direct object, the indirect object and the object of preposition.
+This post will not cover in detail issues relating to the direct object, the indirect object, and the object of preposition.
 I like to write short posts, and so perhaps, at another time, I will return to this area of grammar.

-On the other hand, when a sentence is written in a book that is grammatically incorrect, there is the potential for the reader to focus on the error rather than the intent of the sentence.
+On the other hand, when a sentence is written in a book that is grammatically incorrect, there is the potential for the reader to focus on the error rather than on the intent of the sentence.
 Rather like a poorly placed piece of punctuation – or even a lack of it – the reader may find their enjoyment of the story spoiled if the construction of the sentence lacks grammatical polish.

 Skip this part, if you want to get to the thrust of the post